djiglesias/CarND-LaneLines-P1/README.md

 - Overlay lines on original image.

 ### Convert to Grayscale
 Converting the image from RGB (left) to Grayscale (right) reduces the image size by a third and unifies white and yellow lane lines.
-With all colour gradients removed, the image is now primed from edge detection using the gradient in grayscale shades.
+With all colour gradients removed, the image is now primed for edge detection using the gradient in grayscale shades.

 | ![alt text][image1] | ![alt text][image2] |
 |:---:|:---:|